Change that leads to better lives

 NDTI's role in Care (Education) and Treatment Reviews

-Since 2014, our team has played a leading role in shaping and delivering Care (Education) and Treatment Reviews (C(E)TRs) across the South East and South West of England.
+Since 2014, our team has played a leading role in shaping and delivering Care (Education) and Treatment Reviews (C(E)TRs) across the South of England.

 Why NDTi?

-We were instrumental in setting up the programme in these regions and have supported thousands of reviews since then.
+We were instrumental in setting up the programme in these regions and have supported thousands of reviews across the country since then.

 We helped build the programme

-NDTi helped establish the C(E)TR programme in 2014 across the South East and South West of England.
-This drew upon on our earlier work supporting the closure of Winterbourne View and the development of community-based alternatives.
-We’ve been delivering and improving C(E)TRs ever since.
+NDTi helped establish the C(E)TR programme in 2014 across the South of England, building on our earlier work supporting the closure of Winterbourne View and the development of community-based alternatives.
+We’ve been recruiting, training and supporting panel members ever since.

 We’ve delivered thousands of reviews

-Since 2015, we’ve supported over 1000 C(E)TRs a year, including community inpatient, specialised commissioning and provider collaborative reviews.
+Since 2015, we’ve supported around 1000 C(E)TRs a year, including community inpatient, specialised commissioning and provider collaborative reviews.
 Our team includes some of the most experienced chairs and experts by experience in the country.
+We are proud to have supported experts by experience to become chairs.

 We train and support all panel members